mvmajestic/mvmajestic/README.md

 - 👋 Hi, I’m @mvmajestic
-- 👀 I’m interested in ...
+- 👀 I’m interested in sofware development.
 - 🌱 I’m currently learning software engineering.
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me ...vuyisanani@ymail.com

 <!---
 mvmajestic/mvmajestic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.